PecanProject/betydbdoc-dataentry/adding_metadata_sql_r.md

 ## R and SQL

+SQL can also be used for bulk uploads.
+However, these should primarily be used when data errors need to be fixed, or your data upload requires features that are not available through the web interface or BETYdb-YABA.

 ### SQL

-Here is a workflow that you can use to add your metadata:
+Here is an example workflow that you can use to add your metadata:

 1.)
 Add experiments